-2018 Erikson Institute Fall Conference for Clinicians and Scholars at the Kripalu Center for Yoga and Health in Stockbridge, MA
+2018 Erikson Institute Fall Conference for Scientists, Researchers, Scholars, and Clinicians at the Kripalu Center for Yoga and Health in Stockbridge, MA

 Conference Director: Andrew J. Gerber, MD, PhD

 The Austen Riggs Center has a long and distinguished history at the interface of cutting-edge theories of the mind and the treatment of individuals with complex psychiatric problems.
 This conference continues that tradition by bringing together disparate voices that, when joined together, promise to dramatically advance mental health research and treatment.